hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

   * Create model/POJO classes using case classes.
 Don't need _new_, _contrstructor_, _getters_ & _setters_
   * Forget for loops and use collection operations (combinators) like map, filter, foreach, flatMap, reverse, partition etc.
   * _return_ keyword is not needed.
 Last statemtent of any function becomes the return value.
+  * You can write more than one class in one file
 * Writing concurrent/multithreaded code is a breeze
 * [Type inference](#Type-Inference-Immutability)
 * [Encourages immutability](#Type-Inference-Immutability)